-Miguel Rueda is in his ninth year as the head athletic trainer at Colorado, as he was named to the position on August 1, 2006, just ahead of the start of football camp.
+Miguel Rueda is in his first year as the associate athletic director for health and performance at Colorado, as he was promoted to the position in February 2015.
+Also the head athletic trainer, he previously had served nine-plus years solely in that role after he was hired on August 1, 2006, just days ahead of football camp.

-Rueda, 42, is now the second-longest tenured trainer in CU's athletic history, behind only a 14- year run by Dave Burton, who held the position from 1985-99; one other had served in the role for eight years, and three others for seven.
+Rueda, 43, is the second-longest tenured trainer in CU's athletic history now in his 10th year in that capacity, behind only a 14-year run by Dave Burton, who held the position from 1985-99; one other had served in the role for eight years, and three others for seven.
+In his enhanced role, he oversees the entire training staff as well as serves as the school's liaison with the CU Sports Medicine and Performance Center, housed in the athletic department's brand new Champions Center.
+He also oversees the sports performance and nutrition and wellness areas as well as CU's sports psychologist.